timeach/timeach/README.md

 - 👋 Hi, I’m @timeach
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently focus on React and Redux with TypeScript

 <!---